MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsTranslationRule.md

 # Get-CsTeamsTranslationRule

 ## SYNOPSIS
-Cmdlet to get an existing number manipulation or translation rule (or list of rules).
+Cmdlet to get an existing number manipulation rule (or list of rules).

 ## SYNTAX